 Most people don’t consider the vibrations that occur in a garage since most of us don’t even feel them.
 When you park your car in the garage or listen to loud music in there, vibrations happen.
 Enough vibration and those stacked records could begin to scratch against each other, which damages sound quality.

 Can I Create A Suitable Storage Space In My Garage?

 The avid vinyl collector would tell you that your best option for storage is purchasing a climate-controlled storage unit.
 While that is a good option, it is not financially possible for most of us.
-Plus, you probably want to access our records easily for maximum listening potential.

 To avoid a recurring bill, you can create a safe place for storing vinyl in your garage with one or two purchases.
 The most popular option is the ductless mini-splits.
 They do not require running duct work and have built-in thermostats.
 You can heat and cool your garage to just the right temperature.

 Another option is to purchase a portable heating and air system.
 You can buy a system that acts as a dehumidifier as well.
 The size you will need will depend on the square footage of your garage.

 Lastly, you can purchase a dehumidifier and window unit.
 Using these machines is helpful, but not the most preferred.
 You will need to keep a close eye on your temperature and humidity levels, adjusting them as needed.

 Also, remember to store your vinyl out of direct sunlight.
 If your garage has windows, you might want to invest in room-darkening blinds or shades.